flamegraph-rs/flamegraph/README.md

     -o, --output <output>        Output file, flamegraph.svg if not present
 ```

+Then open the resulting `flamegraph.svg` with a browser, because most image
+viewers do not support interactive svg-files.

 ## Enabling perf for use by unprivileged users

 To enable perf without running as root, you may